SeanAndrie/AP-Data-driven-app/README.md

 # AP-Data-driven-app
-A time-series weather forecasting application using customTkinter and NeuralProphet
+A time-series weather forecasting application using customTkinter and NeuralProphet developed in accordance to the Advanced Programming module Assessment 2.